 Video and information courtesy of Moffitt Cancer Center - Sarcoma Department

-The Amandalee Fund supports Sarcoma Research at Moffitt Cancer Center founded by former patient Amandalee Weiss.
-Amandalee's story is one of a young woman’s courage and determination to help others survive cancer.
+If you are not able to donate to this fundraiser today, please consider a direct donation to the Amandalee Fund at another time.
+Amandalee Weiss’ story is one of a young woman’s courage and determination to help others survive cancer.
 Before her death from osteogenic sarcoma she became the conceptual founder of the Amandalee Fund.
 This fund raises money for sarcoma research and ultimately benefits research for other cancers.
 The Amandalee Fund continues to be a driving force behind finding a cure for cancers that affect adolescents.